carmaa/inception/README.md

 Installation
 ------------

-On Debian-based distributions the installation command lines can be summarized as (apply `sudo` as needed if you're not root):
+On Debian-based distributions the installation commands can be summarized as (apply `sudo` as needed if you're not root):

     apt-get install git cmake g++ python3 python3-pip